boazsegev/iodine/README.md

 Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but CI tests start at Ruby 2.2.2.

-**Note**: iodine does **not** support the streaming when using Rack.
-Streaming over Rack should be avoided on any server, WebSockets, SSE and `Range` requests should always be preferred.
-On iodine no data will be sent before the whole of the data is available.
+**Note**: iodine does **not** support streaming when using Rack.
+It's recommended to avoid blocking the server when using `body.each` since the `each` loop will block the iodine's thread until it's finished and iodine won't send any data before the loop is done.

-## Iodine - a fast & powerful HTTP + Websockets server with native Pub/Sub
+## Iodine - a fast & powerful HTTP + WebSockets server with native Pub/Sub

 Iodine includes a light and fast HTTP and Websocket server written in C that was written according to the [Rack interface specifications](http://www.rubydoc.info/github/rack/rack/master/file/SPEC) and the [Websocket draft extension](./SPEC-Websocket-Draft.md).